The Beatles (terrorist cell): Elsheikh and Kotey (in the US)

 Elsheikh and Kotey were captured on January 24, 2018 and placed in US custody in Iraq, and later transferred to the US.
 They were stripped of their British nationality in 2018.
-The possibility of indefinite detention without charge in the Guantanamo detention camp was being considered by US authorities as an alternative to a civilian trial.
+The possibility of indefinite detention without charge in the Guantanamo Bay detention camp was being considered by US authorities as an alternative to a civilian trial.
 Another option under consideration was trial at the International Court of Justice in the Hague.

 Input into the case against the two men from the UK government was critical to securing a conviction.
 The UK legal system does not permit assistance in foreign legal cases where a death sentence is possible, but nevertheless Home Secretary Sajid Javid initially agreed to assist the US legally without getting assurances that Kotey and Elsheikh would not face the death penalty, "in large part because of anticipated outrage among political appointments in the Trump administration".
 However, a UK court ruling blocked the sharing of evidence with American authorities unless the death penalty was ruled out.
 On 18 August 2020 the US government assured the UK government that it would not seek the death penalty.

-On 7 October 2020, Kotey and Elsheikh were brought to the United States to face charges of conspiracy, and hostage taking resulting in death.
+On 7 October 2020, Kotey and Elsheikh were brought to the United States to face charges of conspiracy and hostage taking resulting in death.
 On 2 September 2021, Kotey pleaded guilty in a US court to charges of conspiring to murder four American hostages.
 On 14 April 2022, Elsheikh was convicted by a federal jury on eight felony charges for his role in the terrorist cell.
 Elsheikh and Kotey were later sentenced to eight concurrent life sentences without the possibility of parole.
-Both are now imprisoned at ADX Florence, a supermax prison located in Florence, Colorado.
+Both are currently imprisoned at ADX Florence, a supermax prison located in Florence, Colorado.